JAGdeRoos/imgborders/README.md

 - `[2]` = bottom custom section height
 - `[3]` = bottom edge section 2 height

+Note this means the middle edge for both the vertical and horizontal edge is populated by the space between defined sections.

 **`horplacements`** - (2 integers) Percentage positions (0-100) for custom sections on horizontal edges:
 - `[0]` = position of left custom section
 - `[1]` = position of right custom section